Looveh/betabet/README.md

 # betabet

-A successor of the alphabet - a toy alphabet and writing system of mine.
+A successor to the alphabet - a toy alphabet and writing system of mine.